 Sight For All’s team is made up of a passionate Board of Directors, tireless volunteers, dedicated staff, our generous Visionaries and an amazing events team.

 Judy Bickmore joined Sight For All as Executive Officer in January 2014.
 Judy has held management roles that have included fundraising, events management, marketing, promotions and project coordination.
-Prior to joining Sight For All, Judy was the General Manager for a large disability service provider that worked across South Australia and for a time in the Northern Territory.
+Prior to joining Sight For All, Judy was the General Manager for a large disability service provider that worked across South Australia and the Northern Territory.
 Judy has experience in working with Boards, strategic planning, governance and communications.
 Judy has a Bachelor of Social Science, Human Services Social Health Studies and a Graduate Diploma of Social Science, Health Counselling from the University of South Australia.
 She was awarded a King and Amy O'Malley Scholarship for her post graduate study.
-Judy is a member of the Vision 2020 Global Committee and Vision 2020 Vietnam and Cambodia Working Groups.
-She was recently elected as a member of the ACFID Code of Conduct Committee and in November 2016 became a member of the Gleeson College Board.
+Judy is a member of the ACFID Code of Conduct Committee and Gleeson College Board.
+In 2017, Judy completed a Leadership Development Program with the Melbourne Business School.

 Since graduating from the University of South Australia, Mena Muecke has spent 20 years practicing as an interior architect in Australia and for a short time in Israel.
 Mena refocused her energies in 2009 to join her husband Dr James Muecke in championing blindness prevention in Australia and the developing world with Sight For All.
 In her voluntary role as Events Director, Mena has created several iconic and unique events including Sculpture For Sight, Posters For Sight, Films For Sight and The Very Slow Long Lunch.
 In the six years since commencing this new role, Mena has helped raised more than $1 million for much-needed ophthalmic training and equipment.
 Mena also plays a vital role in the marketing and publicity of Sight For All and is a co-founder of the Vision 1000 social impact initiative.